 When it comes down to it, we are all tourists at some point in our lives.
 To be clear, there is nothing wrong with being a tourist.
 I think anyone who makes an effort to see the world should be applauded.
-How you see it, however, become that line of transitioning from tourists into travellers.
+How you see it, however, becomes that line of transitioning from tourists into travellers.
 Let’s take a look.

 Let’s be honest.
-We have all seen that annoying tourist, loud and obnoxious, plowing thought the crowds with their companions in tow.
+We have all seen that annoying tourist, loud and obnoxious, plowing through the crowds with their companions in tow.
 They tend to stand out like a sore thumb and are oblivious to the horrified glances from everyone around them.
 Everything about them – from their clothes, shoes, accessories and attitude – screams foreigner.
 They are easy pickings for the pickpockets, scammers and drifters all around.

 Most tourists will always look like tourists.
 Why?
 Because they don’t blend in with the locals.
 Those obnoxious Hawaiian shirts, white sneakers with thick socks, safari hats, backpacks and maps are all clues that point to the obvious.
 As this type of tourist, you are like a beacon in a sea of darkness.

 Tourists are more likely to fill their bags with more stuff than they need.
 Clothes, shoes and accessories are endless, even if they won’t need them.
 They have many bags, overpack and probably exceed their baggage allowance weight.
-They are a nightmare if you get stuck behind them in any line.
-Especially if they forget to take off their belt and take out that laptop.
+They are a nightmare if you get stuck behind them in any line, especially if they forget to take off their belt and take out that laptop.

 Where you stay also has a lot to do with whether you are a tourist or a traveller.
-Tourists stay in hotels, the more familiar the brand the better.
+Tourists stay in hotels.
+The more familiar the brand, the better.
 They like their comforts, access to hotel amenities and luxuries.
 They pick up all the travel brochures in the lobby and ask the staff for recommendations.
 When they venture out, they are in their full tourist garb, map in hand.

 Travellers are more open to choices when it comes to choosing accommodations.
 They love to stay at private lodgings and get to know their local hosts.
 Travellers love to experience life just like those who live in whatever place they are visiting.
-As a traveller you are more open to trying things out of your comfort zone and are not afraid to interact with locals even if they speak a different language.
+As a traveller, you are more open to trying things out of your comfort zone and are not afraid to interact with locals even if they speak a different language.

 What you see and how you see it also varies.
 Tourists tend to check out the spots in their guidebooks.
 They stick to routes and itineraries.
-You can easily recognize them especially when they travel in a group.
+You can easily recognize them, especially when they travel in a group.
 Tourists love big, splashy cruises and the organized trips that come with them.
 They visit the restaurants, hotels and “must-see” spots recommended by the guides and stick to them.

 Travellers are more open to trying new foods.
 They might not like them all, but they will still try.
 These people would never step a foot into a place like McDonald’s.
 You will likely find them in local spots, hanging out with the locals and having a great time.

 While tourists are more likely to stick to touristy places, they are also less likely to try speaking the local language.
-A traveller, however, makes an effort to learn few simple words in other languages.
+A traveller, however, makes an effort to learn a few simple words in other languages.
 It’s not because travellers have language learning powers.
 They are simply more likely to go out of their comfort zone.

 Travellers are also those that dream about their next journey almost all the time.
 Tourists plan their next vacation during set times of the year.
-For one it’s a lifestyle, for the other it’s an activity.
+For one, it’s a lifestyle; for the other, it’s an activity.
 Neither is wrong, just different.

-Are tourists destined to be tourists for ever or are they meant to evolve?
-I think many people are perfectly content being tourists.
+Are tourists destined to be tourists forever, or are they meant to evolve?
+I think many people are perfectly content, being tourists.
 They don’t need to or want to evolve into travellers.

 I think any type of travel broadens our minds and expands our outlook on the world.
 However, I do think that there is something that causes people to become travellers.
 They are not content with the same experience as tourists.
 To them, travel becomes more of a lifestyle.